January 22nd, 2018

 The coffee bean is the heart of any cup.
 With even the best equipment in the world, coffee is limited only to the quality of the beans.
 Make sure to invest in good quality beans (preferably from local roaster).

 Coffee grinders come in various shapes and functions.
 But for the simple home barista, an electric blade coffee grinder is more than enough to get you started.
-I personally use a handheld stainless steel coffee grinder at home to grind my coffee.
+(On a tangent) I personally use a handheld stainless steel coffee grinder at home to grind my coffee.
 While it does require a bit of arm work, the grind is a lot more consistent than an electric blade grinder.

 Finally to bring it all together,a french press is my best recommendation to brew your coffee.
 A french press is remarkable in providing consistent coffee without the hassle of buying filters or other accessories.
 All a french press requires is coarse coffee, hot water, and time.
 The simplicity of the french press gives you the time to finish your routine while the coffee brews.